How to Create a Price Book

 - Alphabetical Works for some people – C for chicken, cauliflower.
 Etc. It makes it easy to update your list.

 - Categories- Fruit/Veggies on one page, Health & Beauty on another, Dry Goods on another, Cleaning supplies on another.

 Tips on Price Books

 - Always Check with your price book when you are referring to sale/flyers and especially when buying bulk.

 - Update Your price book often

 My years of experience with shopping the sales and tracking prices has made it so much easier for me to know when a reasonable price is a reasonable price.
 I can spot a deal from a mile away.
 This is just due to keeping a Price Book.

 I strongly suggest starting with a price book, though.
-It helped me immensely when I first starting trying to lower my grocery bill – and I know it will help you too.
+It helped me immensely when I was first starting trying to lower my grocery bill – and I know it will help you too.